Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+The 3.8K resistor on HW\_POWER\_OFF\_N is a strange value.
+Can it be a more normal 4.7K or 10K?

+What does the HW SENSE (Pin 6 on CPU) do?

 Do steel RF shields affect the inductors under or around them?
 Is aluminum better?

 Is the output filter on TX enough?
 It's >50db at 800MHz and 1.6GHz.
+You get some filtering from the impedance matching network, too.

 The LNA doesn't have a current limiter on it.
 It's best to power it with +5V (it will work on +3.3V, but it doesn't perform as well).
 You